robinreversi/cs221-2048RL/README.md

 data_visualizer.py can be (internally) modified to output the tables or graphs shown in the final report

 run puzzle.py to see our code run on a GUI with 4 boards!

+gameutil.py stores all of our board manipulation logic player.py stores all of the logic for the actual Expectimax algorithm

+Multi_Game_2048 stores all the files we used for playing multiple games of 2048 in an RL setting in OpenAI Gym's Format

+DQ_learning.py stores the code for Deep Q Learning -- run by calling the script in command line using python3

+Experience